Tory leadership race: BBC to host TV debate for final two

 Joining Raworth on the show will be BBC political editor Chris Mason and BBC economics editor Faisal Islam, who will be providing their analysis on the candidates' answers.

-It will also be simulcast on BBC Radio 5 Live with coverage continuing after the debate and across the BBC News website and the BBC News Channel.
+The show will also be simulcast on BBC Radio 5 Live with coverage continuing after the debate and across the BBC News website and the BBC News Channel.

-Senior backbencher Tom Tugendhat was the latest MP to be knocked out of the race after Monday's vote.
+Kemi Badenoch was the latest MP to be knocked out of the race following Tuesday's vote.

-He was eliminated after receiving 31 votes, down one from his performance in the second round last Thursday.
+She was eliminated after receiving 59 votes, while Mr Sunak remains the frontrunner with 188 votes from fellow Conservative MPs.

 The BBC will also invite the final two candidates to each take part in a one-on-one interview with Nick Robinson in a special TV programme, Our Next Prime Minister: The Interviews.